Skip to main content

 3. The new dual-output structure

-• PDF: A visual, human-readable invoice that reflects your branding and layout
+PDF: A human-readable invoice that reflects your branding and template design.

-• XML: A structured, machine-readable file that ensures compliance and enables automation
+XML: A structured, machine-readable invoice that meets e-invoicing and Peppol requirements.

 5. What this means for your workflow

-• You must always select an entity when creating an invoice
+You must select an entity when creating an invoice.

-• The chosen entity will be displayed consistently on both PDF and XML exports
+The selected entity is displayed consistently on both PDF and XML exports.

-• If you don’t need XML, you can continue using PDF-only templates without making any changes
+If you do not need XML invoices or connection with Peppol, you can continue using PDF-only templates without changes.

 Did this answer your question?